edwardoughton/taddle/README.md

 Background and funding
 ======================

-**arpu_predictor** has been funded by UK EPSRC via the Infrastructure Transitions Research Consortium (EP/N017064/1) and a subsequent EPSRC Impact Accelerator Award.
+**taddle** has been funded by UK EPSRC via the Infrastructure Transitions Research Consortium (EP/N017064/1) and a subsequent EPSRC Impact Accelerator Award.

 Contributors
 ============
-- Edward J. Oughton (University of Oxford) (Primary Investigator)
+- Edward J. Oughton (University of Oxford)
 - Jatin Mathur (University of Illinois)

 Quick Start